paulosoujava/react/README.md

 Meus estudos sobre o react-nate
+---

 Sobre este ap:
+---

-Somente uma brincadira de quem est'á iniciando com o react-native, trata-se de um gerador de mimimi onde vc escre uma palavra e ela troca as vogais por i
+Somente uma brincadeira de quem está iniciando com o react-native, trata-se de um gerador de mimimi onde vc escreve uma palavra e o sistema subistirua as vogais por i

 ----

 My study about react native
+---

 About this app:
+---

-Just a joke about mimimi image, where you write a word and the system change the vowel to i
+just a  mimimi generator, where the system replace the vowel (a,e,o,u) to i, this app is about my study in react-native, this is my first app

 ---